SteffenEger/dldh/README_2020.md

 The seminar will cover 8-10 topics.
 Depending on the number of participants, we will allow multiple students per topics (e.g., 1-4).

-The students will present their topics in three sessions in January.
-Students have to upload videos which will be discussed in the January sessions.

 ### Meetings
 There will be one meeting in early December (Thursday December 3, 16-17) to discuss topics and organizational issues.